Class of 2023

 The main objective of the Guidance Department at Shepherd Hill Regional High School is to assist students in all aspects of their high school experience.

-Below are listed the general categories of services provided for students:
+Below is a list of the most common services provided for students:

 - Course Selection